garrardkitchen/blog/content/posts/permission-denied-while-trying-to-connect-to-the-docker-daemon-socket.md

 Yup, same thing.

-First thing I wanted to check was that this user was a member of the `docker` group so I entered:
+The first thing I wanted to check was that this user is a member of the `docker` group so I entered:

 ```powershell
 sudo groups <user>